danhof1/CyberSecurity/Back-End/Scripts/README.txt

 RMwhitelist.java and addToWhitelist.java must be executed in admin mode

--errors to fix: CustomScan.txt needs to be wiped when finished scanning In hindsight I should have put them in one folder.
+-errors to fix:
+--CustomScan.txt needs to be wiped when finished scanning In hindsight I should have put them in one folder.
+--RmWhitelist.java needs to remove the directories from whitelist.txt, and hitlist.txt needs to wipe after program finishes